-If you have a new driver in the house you might appreciate this teen driving contract printable to get you started and have everyone on the same page.
+If you have a new driver in the house you might appreciate this teen driving contract.
+A free printable to get you started so everyone is on the same page.

 Ok so I am a worry wart.

 - You just can’t be too careful I say, especially when your teenager starts to drive.
 It’s one of the important conversations with teens you need to have.

 My oldest daughter waited a bit longer than most.
 At 17 she got her license and it was time for her to really get behind the wheel….by herself…..